eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 # Building a network for train simulation

+The following section describes network modelling and import for conventional rail operations.
+[Special consideration for tram simulations are found below](#tram_network_modelling].

 ## Railways

 Railways can be imported from all the input formats supported by [netconvert](../netconvert.md#import).